MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 ## Troubleshoot

-If your app fails to upload or encounters any issues to upload, check the following options:
+If your app fails to sideload or encounters any issues to upload, check the following options:

 1. Ensure that you've followed all the instructions for [creating your app package](../../concepts/build-and-test/apps-package.md).
 1. [Validate your app package](https://dev.teams.microsoft.com/appvalidation.html).